 - Don't include everything.
 You've probably seen those long email signatures that are hard to read.
 These can have ten or more lines and contain excessive information.
 Such signatures can seem annoying or like desperate attempts to get people's attention.

-- Don’t experiment with GIFs.
-An animated image can be useful if you want to add motion and feelings to your email signature design.
-While the online animation is fun, keep in mind that some email clients don’t support it.
+- Don't experiment with GIFs.
+Incorporating interactive elements like animated images can be effective for adding motion and a dynamic feel to your email signature design.
+While the online animation is fun, keep in mind that some email clients don't support it.
 So the GIF will show up as a still image instead.
-That’s why the first frame must be applicable in case your recipient won’t see the whole animation.
+That's why the first frame must be applicable in case your recipient won't see the whole animation.

 - Don’t list too many ways to get in touch with you.
 Include one or two of the best and fastest ways to contact you.